I don’t know about you, but when I started out as a freelance writer, I had no fucking clue how to pitch a guest post and actually get it accepted.

 But if you visit my site, you’ll notice that I don’t have keywords stuffed into any of my on-page content.

 Nope – I don’t have to, because I have tons of backlinks from guest posts.
 And those backlinks let Google know that my site is the real deal.

-4. It’s an easy way to build a freelance writing portfolio.
+4. Guest posting an easy way to build your freelance writing portfolio (and get credibility!).

 Don’t do that.

 Instead, create your own opportunities to build a portfolio of strong writing samples by pitching guest posts to blogs popular among your target clients.